doozr/doozr.github.io/_drafts/2016-07-13-comments-vs-self-documenting.md

 Pretty simple.
 Not much going on there.
 It's quite obvious that the function loops over the products, calculates the tax, creates a line item and adds it to the receipt.
-Not to difficult.
+Not too difficult.
+Not well factored, but a start.

 But business requirements happen.
 It turns into this.